 1. Get visibility and transparency into your current incident management process

 Incident Management as such is about reacting to the unplanned exceptions.
-As soon as each an incident is logged into the incident management system, the process find a resulting may be very systematic & repeatable or it may be chaotic & ad-hoc.
-Incident Management systems typically contain certain process steps and assignments that someone thinks should be followed, but the reality might be dfferent from the planned process.
-Process mining visualizes the incident management process based on actual data in systems and gives stakeholders a common shared view in order to start improving the process.
+As soon as each incident is logged into the incident management system, the process finds a resulting may be very systematic & repeatable, or it may be chaotic & ad-hoc.
+Incident Management systems typically contain certain process steps, and assignments that someone thinks should be followed, but the reality might be different from the planned process.
+Process mining visualizes the incident management process based on actual data in systems and gives stakeholders a commonly shared view to start improving the process.

 2. Identify the main process steps in your as-is incident management process as well as the exceptional and unwanted process steps

-Many process steps clearly add value and are beneficial in terms of finding a resolution quickly and keeping customers happy.
-Some process steps are typically unnecessary and they should be avoided.
+Many process steps add value and are beneficial in terms of finding a resolution quickly and keeping customers happy.
+Some process steps are typically unnecessary, and they should be avoided.
 Examples are re-assigning incident tickets multiple times, too long waiting times, unnecessary questions to customer, ping-pong between 1st line helpdesk and 2nd / 3rd line specialist.
-However, in order to solve the most complex tickets many activities are needed so it is not always so easy to determine what good and what is bad.
-Process Mining is an analysis methodology giving insight to the incident mangement process allowing determination of value created by each process step.
+However, to solve the most complex tickets, many activities are needed, so it is not always so easy to determine what good and what is bad.
+Process Mining is an analysis methodology giving insight to the incident management process allowing determination of value created by each process step.
 In general: you should conduct those steps that create the most value and stop doing steps that do not add value.

 3. Find out how escalation rules are working and how the escalation is done

-Escalation is needed to give special focus on very important incident tickets.
-If service level agreement (SLA) can be met without escalation then the process is typically considered to be in good order.
-If SLA is not met then we can either a) improve the whole process b) improve escalation mechanism to allocate more resources to most important incidents.
+Escalation is needed to give special focus on critical incident tickets.
+If service level agreement (SLA) can be met without escalation, then the process is typically considered to be in good order.
+If SLA is not met then we can either a) improve the whole process b) improve escalation mechanism to allocate more resources to most major incidents.
 Well working escalation process may substantially improve customer satisfaction and turn the incident issues into opportunities for co-operation.

-4. Calculate incident mangement KPIs including SLA (%), TimeToResolution (days), FirstTimeRight (%)
+4. Calculate incident management KPIs including SLA (%), TimeToResolution (days), FirstTimeRight (%)

 You get what you measure!
 Advanced process mining and analysis tools like QPR ProcessAnalyzer calculate all the needed process KPIs for Incident Management process automatically.
 And it is not just the KPI itself, the whole process mining model is used to validate the analysis and for example exclude incidents that have been created based on "spam emails" or other exceptional cases that should not be taken into account when calculating KPIs.